 Climate & Environmental Justice

 Tri-CRI has engaged in shareholder advocacy on climate change since the early 1990s, raising a prophetic voice about this emerging crisis.
-Climate Change is a fundamental challenge to society, presenting enormous financial risks and a compelling moral imperative to mitigate its negative impacts, especially on the poorest and most vulnerable.
-In light of the recent IPCC report that reinforces the imperative to limit warming to 1.5°C given the severe climate impacts of warming 2°C, Tri-CRI is advocating for more urgent and aggressive action by companies in its shareholder engagement.
-Through investor letters, dialogue with corporate leadership and filing shareholder resolutions, we engage companies in the oil and gas, utilities, and automotive sectors on issues like greenhouse gas emission reductions, sustainable energy access, just transition for workers and communities, low-carbon transition planning in line with the recommendations from the Taskforce on Climate Related Financial Disclosures (TCFD), and public policy advocacy.
-The Paris Climate Accord continues to shape conversations around long-term business planning for low-carbon scenarios.
+Climate Change is a fundamental challenge to society and human rights, presenting enormous financial risks and a compelling moral imperative to mitigate its negative impacts, especially on the poorest and most vulnerable.
+In light of the recent IPCC report that reinforces the imperative to limit warming to 1.5°C given the severe climate impacts of warming 2°C, Tri-CRI is launching a campaign on climate & environmental justice.
+Through investor letters, dialogue with corporate leadership and filing shareholder resolutions, we will engage companies in the chemical manufacturing, conglomerates, mining/extractives, and utilities sectors on issues of reducing emissions, ensuring a just transition, and conducting robust human rights due diligence around climate change and environmental justice.

 Impact Highlight: After shareholder engagement, Tri-CRI led a group of investors alongside Ceres to encourage Ford Motor Company to develop its first 2 degree scenario report, providing input on the report.
 This report integrates the TCFD framework, maps pathways for the low-carbon transition, and tests Ford’s business resiliency against various climate scenarios.